waicool20/Divergence-Meter-Project/Users Manual.md

 ### Brightness levels:

-The brightness of the device can be toggled through 11 different light intensity, please refer to the above to see how.
-Manual brightness levels range from 0-9 while brightness level 10 turns on the adaptive brightness functionality, the device will then adapt to the current light level of the environment and will set the brightness accordingly, basically it turns darker in dark environments to save power and it will turns brighter in brighter environments so that the display can be seen properly.
-Please note that the device detects brightness through the LDR (Light Dependent Resistor), if its covered by something or just that section is in a shaded region then it the device will respond as if it were in that environment.
+The brightness of the device can be toggled through 11 different light intensities, please refer to the above to see how.
+Manual brightness levels range from 0-9 while brightness level 10 turns on the adaptive brightness functionality, the device will then adapt to the current light level of the environment and will set the brightness accordingly, basically it turns darker in dark environments to save power and it will turn brighter in brighter environments so that the display can be seen properly.
+Please note that the device detects brightness through the LDR (Light Dependent Resistor), if its covered by something or just that section is in a shaded region then the device will respond as if it were in that environment.

 ### Power Supply
 The device provides 2 power supply pcb pads, one for the batteries and one for the DC jack.
 Please choose a DC jack according to your size preference when making your own device.
 Though please choose a power supply that can at least provide 12V, otherwise the nixie tubes will appear as if they had cathode poisoning.
 The maximum power supply voltage at any time should not exceed 18V.
 The battery terminals can be left floating in the case without any worries that it will short out, as the terminals are disconnected by the power select switch.

 ## FAQ